1. Funding

 “Aki Shimazaki offers us a moving and poetic portrait of the complex relationship between two sisters in a Japan that is markedly both urban and rural.
 Suzuran invites the reader to take an introspective journey through the human soul.
 This brilliantly constructed novel is distinguished by its sensitivity and its elegant language.” — Peer assessment committee

-The Canada-Japan Literary Awards recognize the literary merit of books on Japan, on Japanese themes or on themes that promote mutual understanding between Japan and Canada, written by Canadian authors, or translated by Canadian translators from Japanese into English or French.
+The Canada-Japan Literary Awards recognize the literary merit of books on Japan, on Japanese themes or on themes that promote mutual understanding between Japan and Canada, written by authors from Canada, or translated from Japanese into English or French by translators from Canada.

 Funding for the Canada-Japan Literary Awards comes from a gift from the Government of Japan.